glm-tools/pyglmnet/paper/paper.md

 specifically,

 -  [statsmodels] provides a wide range of link functions but no regularization.
--  [scikit-learn] provides elastic net regularization but only for linear models.
+-  [scikit-learn] provides elastic net regularization but only limited noise distribution options.
 -  [lightning] provides elastic net and group lasso regularization, but only for linear and logistic regression.